Welcome To South-East London’s Writers Retreat Turned Nature Reserve That Inspired The Famous Victorian Novel

 So it turns out I live just around the corner from where one of my favourite Victorian novelists penned her work in South East London.
-Follow me, as I explore the secret walk that has been named after her most famous children’s novel in tribute to her residence and discover one of London’s most gorgeous unknown nature reserves.
+Follow me, as I explore the secret walk that has been named after her most famous children’s novel in tribute to her residence and discover one of London’s best hidden nature reserves.

 Edith Nesbit was a prolific children’s author, publishing over 40 children’s books in her lifetime, as well as an active political writer and speaker as a Marxist follower and strong supporter of the Labour Party.
 She also gave speeches at the London School of Economics – highly unusual for a woman during the Victorian period!